 from a number of bacterial, viral, parasitic, and cancerous diseases.
 Lactoferrin supplements are

 derived from cows, and, strangely, bovine lactoferrin, which shares about 86% amino acid sequencing with its native human counterpart, has, in some cases, shown more protective action for people .
-Lactoferrin occurs in vivo in four forms (including an iron-saturated holo-form and an iron-depleted apo-form) are available as supplements.
+Lactoferrin occurs in vivo in four forms, including an iron-saturated holo-form and an iron-depleted apo-form, both of which are available as supplements.
 Various claims are made for each, and individual forms of lactoferrin (including the lactoferrin-derived peptide lactoferricin) have shown strikingly different levels of activity in different experimental situations.

 Several studies have shown that lactoferrin inhibits all three enzymes needed by HIV to